josematute/blockchain_course/solidity_fundamentals_gist.md

 ## Inheritance

 Refers to when a contract derives/uses the functionality from another contract.
 Inheritance is a way of reusing/extending functionality.
-Mny of the OOP's inheritance principles are in Solidity like function overriding, function overloading, the `super` keyword and inheritance with constructors. and method resolution order.
+Many of the OOP's inheritance principles are in Solidity like function overriding, function overloading, the `super` keyword, and inheritance with constructors. and method resolution order.

--   To override function: Add `virtual` to function after access modifier in parent contract, and `override` to same function in child contract.
+-   To override function: Add `virtual` to the function after the access modifier in the parent contract, and `override` to the same function in the child contract.
 -   To overload function: No need to use `override`, can simply add additional parameters to inherited function.
 -   `super`: reference methods and variables in base contract.
 -   Multiple inheritance: `contract Child is A, B {}`